 MAS vVO₂max (MAS): understand, calculate and improve your maximal aerobic speed

 The vVO₂max (velocity at VO₂max), also known as MAS (Maximal Aerobic Speed), is a key indicator in running.
 Calculate your vVO₂max using our interactive tests (Beep Test, Cooper, VAMEVAL), discover your personalized training paces and learn to improve effectively.
+If you also want to compare your performance across age groups, see our age-grading page.

 Estimate via a test